COMBINE-lab/quark/README.md

 ##Assumption
-The read files are in gzipped format i.e. they should be of the form 1.fastq.gz and 2.fastq.gz
+The read files are in gzipped format i.e. they should be like ..
+1.fastq.gz and 2.fastq.gz

 The software is tested on paired end data, single end support would be added soon!!